 Welcome back to Photo Tip Friday.
 I hope you had a chance to put into practice last weeks tip on Composition and start to take your photography to a new level.

 They can see the impact of implementing different variations of Depth of Field but how to put it into practice can be somewhat of a mystery.
 I am going to attempt to demystify it for you.

-Depth of Field
+What is Depth of Field?

-First let's take a look at what DOF means.
+First, let's take a look at what DOF means.
 Defined it is simply the range in a scene, from near to far, that is in sharp focus.
 Here is an example of "shallow" depth of Field.

 For those of you using a point and shoot you’ll get your best results if you zoom in all the way, focus on something close, and have a background that is much further away.

 So when would you use a large Depth of Field?

 Landscape photography is the perfect time to use a large DOF.
 When keeping the majority of the image in focus is a priority this is when you want to maximize your DOF.

 Insider Tip: In order to achieve better results with DOF make sure to use a tripod and a Shutter release.
 This will allow you to keep steady and keep what you want in focus.
 This is especially important with shallow depth of field shots.